A rude awakening for NWE regasification terminal customers and operators

 Enough of the banter.

 It’s hard to know how the original capacity takers see their GATE investment today.
 Most of them have suffered more than bloody noses for many years and they might be forgiven not to see the impending reversal in fortunes.
-As there is too much LNG in the world and in order to prevent a still very illiquid market to completely falter, this surplus LNG will search for a safety valve which can only be Europe as America has gone away as the worlds sink for LNG.
+As there is too much LNG in the world and to prevent a still very illiquid market from completely faltering, this surplus LNG will search for a safety valve which can only be Europe as America has gone away as the world sink for LNG.

 How comes?
 They have been living with the contract for many years now and all of them can read.
-True, however, it’s also a fact that people don’t care about rules for things which have not even come close to happen even if they lie in full sunlight before them.
-Those in charge of the contract were busy on other stuff and as this was seen as a stranded investment, it will not have attracted the most enterprising minds of any of the capacity takers workforces.
-Those not quick enough with running away from the responsibility for the capacity will likely also not be quick enough for seeing its intrinsic value and risks.
+True, however, it’s also a fact that people don’t care about rules for things that have not even come close to happening even if they lie in full sunlight before them.
+Those in charge of the contract were busy with other stuff and as this was seen as a stranded investment, it would not have attracted the most enterprising minds of any of the capacity takers workforces.
+Those not quick enough to run away from the responsibility for the capacity will likely also not be quick enough to see its intrinsic value and risks.

-They will simply administrate the dilemma and hope for no worse to come while they ducked in order to deflect blame.
-Probing the contract for what its worth might be seen as a risky activity by them which heightens the possibility that the contract has been left dormant so far.
+They will simply administrate the dilemma and hope for no worse to come while they ducked to deflect blame.
+Probing the contract for what it’s worth might be seen as a risky activity by them which heightens the possibility that the contract has been left dormant so far.

 The original negotiators are gone in most cases so there is nobody who can remind us of what the original mechanisms were meant to do.
 A truly interesting situation indeed as we see a bunch of inexperienced operators with a bunch of equally inexperienced capacity takers facing one of the biggest reversals of fortune the LNG industry has ever faced and the impending exposure to the spotlight of international attention and fame.

-Everyone will watch how North Western Europe is going to fare in this bloody battle on the LNG front as it also produces a standoff between Russia as the old continents still number one supplier of pipeline gas and desperate LNG vendors and portfolio players.
+Everyone will watch how North Western Europe is going to fare in this bloody battle on the LNG front as it also produces a standoff between Russia as the old continent is still the number one supplier of pipeline gas and desperate LNG vendors and portfolio players.
 More on this battle in another blog post.

 Originally, GATE had set out to revolutionize the way those terminals were to be built and operated the world over.
 It was conceived to be the first true multi-user terminal with an operator that was not allowed a volume position in the terminal.
 It was hailed to be a break from the old and inflexible past when a regasification terminal was nothing but an infrastructure piece of equipment on the chain, shielded from failure.
 GATE was an evolutionary step in the timeline of LNG regasification terminals.

 Looking back at those promising years from today’s point of view could make anyone involved with it at the time feel like a fool.
-But in spite of the apparent failure, GATE was a step in the right direction as it attacked some old ills of the LNG chain head on and reset the standards.
+But despite the apparent failure, GATE was a step in the right direction as it attacked some old ills of the LNG chain head-on and reset the standards.

 Blake Larkin, then Managing Counsel of the Chevron Shipping Company, said that we had written the book on how those terminals shall be run henceforth right after the agreement was struck.
-In spite of years of operation, those very mechanisms have never been put to the test so that’s some rude awakening for the doozy folks running this particular show.
+Despite years of operation, those very mechanisms have never been put to the test so that’s some rude awakening for the doozy folks running this particular show.

 However, the patterns this blood will produce will keep contract specialists and analysts busy for years.
 Plus, it will be the fertilizer for a new LNG world.